Cryptosporidium-risk residents urged to boil water

 The company says water used for drinking, food preparation and teeth brushing should be boiled as a precautionary measure until further notice.
 Water used for other purposes, including bathing and washing clothes, need not be boiled.

-The warning comes after traces of cryptosporidium, a microscopic parasite which can can cause gastroenteritis, were found during routine tests at Franklaw water treatment works in Preston.
+The warning comes after traces of cryptosporidium, a microscopic parasite which can cause gastroenteritis, were found during routine tests at Franklaw water treatment works in Preston.
 The warning applies to households in Blackpool, Chorley, Fylde, Preston, South Ribble and Wyre.

 'a precautionary measure'